huggingface/hub-docs/docs/hub/gguf-llamacpp.md

   -p "I believe the meaning of life is " -n 128
 ```

-Replace `--hf-repo` with any valid Hugging Face hub repo name and `-m` with the GGUF file name - off you go! 🦙
+Replace `--hf-repo` with any valid Hugging Face hub repo name and `-m` with the GGUF file name in the hub repo - off you go! 🦙

 Find more information [here](https://github.com/ggerganov/llama.cpp/pull/6234).